SimonWpt/CouchDocs/concepts/databound-forms.md

 Notice that we have defined editable regions that are equivalent to the input fields in the form.

-<p class="success">The type of last editable region (securefile) would seem unfamiliar.
-This is a new editable region that debuts with v1.4 and is meant exclusively to be used for uploading files securely from the front-end.</p>
+> The type of last editable region (securefile) would seem unfamiliar.
+This is a new editable region that debuts with v1.4 and is meant exclusively to be used for uploading files securely from the front-end.

 Also notice that we've also added all data constrains (e.g. the field being required, validator, search\_type etc.) to the editable regions.
 This part is exactly how we use other templates in Couch and can be tested independently of the front-end form - i.e. after visiting the template as super-admin for the changes to be picked up, we can create cloned pages from the admin-panel, add data to the editable regions we defined and save.<br/>
 This is the right time to manually test everything e.g. validations etc. work as expected.